seal256/splendor/README.md

 ## Key Features

 - Splendor game logic and MCTS implemented in Python and C++
-- Minimalistic console interface for the game play
-- MCTS algorithm with chance node support + embedded neural network
+- MCTS algorithm with chance node support + embedded neural network policy
 - Action selection policy trained with PyTorch from self play
 - Games are collected with a fast C++ binary, while neural network training is performed in Python
+- Reasonable train speed on a PC due to optimised C++ implementation and parallelisation
-- Multicore game execution and 'mps' Torch backed
+- Minimalistic console game interface

 ## Experimental Results